Last Updated: 2025-09-22 Mon 15:25

 As is indicated (and is often the case with other people's code) the

-that it passes the test cases provided.
+goals is to correct the code so that it passes the test cases

-QUIZ Errors in mon_main.c
+PROBLEM 1 QUIZ: Errors in mon_main.c

 Study the code and error messages produced by test cases or command